 CPM = (Ad Spend ÷ Ad Impressions) × 1000

 What is a CPM?

-Therefore performance can be better measured once more ad impressions have be seen, and this randomness has been weeded out.
+Therefore performance can be better measured after more ad impressions have been seen, and this randomness has been weeded out.
 This is what makes 1,000 ads a sort of basic unit in online advertising.

 Find out more

 - CPC vs CPM Tested (work out when to switch)